Looking for answers about Super Eagles’ next match, including their opponent, date, and kick off time?

 Nigeria vs Rwanda Head-to-Head

-Historically, Nigeria have faced Rwanda seven times, though one of those encounters took place in the African Nations Championship (CHAN).
+Historically, Nigeria have faced Rwanda eight times, though one of those encounters took place in the African Nations Championship (CHAN).

 Nigeria FIFA World Cup qualifying schedule, results